vb-pogribnyi/OpenCircle/Open Circle.md

 ## 5. Breakdown

+This section aims to illustrate how the different parts of the model work.

 ### 5.1 Dense layers

-For illustration purposes we will take the simplest network configuration: 2 inputs, 2 outputs, 2 hidden nodes.
+We will take the simplest network configuration for illustration purposes: 2 inputs, 2 outputs, and 2 hidden nodes.
 Note that we don't have to account for the hidden nodes.
 We may only plot the very output vs the input.
-So there will be 2 plots for each of the outputs.
+So there will be 2 plots, one for each of the outputs.
 The 2 inputs will be denoted as x and y, the output - as color.
-The inputs values vary between -1 and 1, since the activation on the previous layer is tanh.
+The input values vary between -1 and 1, since the activation on the previous layer is tanh.
 Here's what it looks like in code:

 ```python
 import os